Tracker tariff explained

 If you switch to Octopus first, expect a setup period while Octopus connects to your meter and receives the readings it needs.
 The current Octopus Tracker page says this generally takes around 14 days, though individual cases can vary.

 Do not treat Tracker as ready until your online account confirms the smart-meter connection and Octopus has completed the tariff switch.
+If your meter is still in Economy 7 mode, Octopus says it may need to reconfigure the electricity meter to a single register before Tracker can work.

 Leaving Tracker